ZoneMinder/zoneminder/README.txt

 network  protocols but it is likely that for many cameras  new scripts will have to be created.
-These can be modelled on  the example ones, or if control commands already exist from  other applications, then the script can just act as a  `glue'  layer between ZoneMinder and those commands.
+These can be modelled on  the example ones, or if control commands already exist from  other applications, then the script can just act as a  'glue'  layer between ZoneMinder and those commands.

 It  should  be  emphasised  that the  control  and  capability